esmhana1319/sep10-freedom-project/blog/entry03.md

 - customers struggle with finding a good establishment that can fulfill their needs
 - employees might want a similar job in the area seperate from that establishment

+### Brainstorming

 Based off of these problems, i found the components of customer service that could be improved on and could begin brainstorming how i wanted to solve them.

+The first idea i conjured for the advancement of customer service was AI assisted and pre-made responses to contribute a more effective help for the "help" pages of websites this could  be a universal attachment to websites and can also work as an app and have a "google maps'' like feature where stores can joint and receive their questions.
+It can possibly connect with job scouting websites like fiverr and work as an easier way to scout for workers and good jobs.
+After I received feedback and other opinions I came to the conclusion that a joint service software or essentially a more professional reddit would be greatly beneficial to forming a healthy company/employee/customer relationship.
+The way it would work is that a community can give feedback and provide a safer and quicker service.
+In regards to long waiting lines in service calls, it would be beneficial for both the customer and employee and make service more accessible.
+Mixing the fundamentals of these ideas can help provide the most effective platform for workers and service agents.

+### Finalizing my content

 [Previous](entry02.md) | [Next](entry04.md)